bleuhold/bh/README.md

 > By Bleu Holdings powered by [Dottics](https://dottics.com)

 `bh` is a simple command line tool to simplify rental management.
+> This command line tool tries to follow practises as set out and described
+> by the command line interface guidelines of [CLIG](https://clig.dev/).

 **Goal**
 This CLI tool is an MVP for a simplified rental management interface.
 With the tool being expanded from a local tool, to a cloud based tool with CLI interface